SEE OUR FACEBOOK GROUP!

 Listening.
 Sharing.
 Coaching.
 Helping.

-Kin raising children learn new things everyday.
+Grandparents raising grandchildren learn new things everyday.
 We believe in the wisdom of the group.
-You know more than you think!
-We are just getting started.
-We will need everyone’s help.
+You know more than you think and we are here to help.

 NEWS YOU CAN USE

 Many grandparents raising grandchildren, say they feel alone.
 However, at least 2.6 million grandparents are responsible for grandchildren in the U.S. Together they would be a city the size of Chicago.
 Washington is starting to notice.
 The Supporting Grandparents...

 National Alliance on Mental Illness (NAMI) Offers Free Online Class for Parents of Children with Mental Illness

 NAMI has announced the release of a free online education course, which consists of a free, six-session education program for parents, caregivers and other family who provide care for youth aged 22 or younger who are experiencing mental health symptoms.
 Participants...

 Did you know that nearly 3 million grandparents in the US are raising their grandchildren?
 Here are some of their stories.

 Searchable Resources – How to Find Oregon Services

 Kim Stafford, Oregon poet laureate, lives in Portland with his wife and children.